rschlaefli/tab-group-webextension/src/docs/featureOverview/FeatureOverview.md

 - `Ctrl+Shift+S`: Open the extension overview in a new tab

 You can customize these shortcuts in the Browser extension settings (Chrome: <chrome://extensions/shortcuts>, Firefox: <https://support.mozilla.org/en-US/kb/manage-extension-shortcuts-firefox>).

+## Omnibox

+You can quickly open curated groups or tabs in curated groups using the Omnibox (“URL bar”).
+To do so, enter `grp` and a space and start typing the name of the curated group or tab that you would like to open.
+We will provide you with a list of matching suggestions that you can select to open an entire group or single tab.

 ## Manual Grouping